 On March 4, 2022 the press release copied below was shared by Habitat for Humanity International.
-Our local affiliate has created a special opportunity to support the Relief Efforts.
-We will be collecting financial donations through May 5, 2022.
-All donations of at least $5 will receive one entry to win the quilt.
-Additional chances to win are available as outlined below.
-We will draw a winning entry on Friday, May 6, 2022.
-The winner will be announced on this web page as well as Facebook.
-Local delivery will be coordinated prior to Mother’s Day to allow for a meaningful gift giving opportunity.
+Our local affiliate created a special opportunity to support the Relief Efforts.
+We collected financial donations through May 5, 2022.
+All donations of at least $5 received entry into a drawing for a handmade quilt donated by Diane Joseph.
+On Friday, May 6, 2022 Traci Zoller was drawn as the winner of the quilt.
+We appreciate the generosity of the community in allowing us to make a $400 donation to the Ukraine Relief fund.

 BRATISLAVA, Slovakia (March 4, 2022) — Habitat for Humanity this week began distributing hotel vouchers to families fleeing the violence in Ukraine as the humanitarian housing organization ramps up its efforts to reduce the vulnerability of refugees and meet their shelter needs in Hungary, Poland, Romania and Slovakia.

 The vouchers, secured through Habitat’s partnership with Ibis hotels, allow refugees arriving in Romania to stay five nights for free in one of five company hotels and also give them access to transportation to the hotels.
 The initial voucher distributions near the Ukrainian border came as the crises reached a somber milestone: more than 1 million refugees have now been forced from their homes and out of Ukraine, according to the UN refugee agency.
 Up to 4 million people could be displaced if the situation deteriorates further, the UN says, creating Europe’s largest refugee crisis of this century.